 Past tense, future tense, and of course the kofschip and the pronunciation of our famous g-sound.
 Learning Dutch is quite a challenge.
 One we take on as a team.

 It can be quite intimidating to a non-Dutch person to start a career at a Dutch company.
-Will people speak English to me at the lunch table?
+Will people speak English at the lunch table?
 Will I truly be part of the team?
 Luckily, English is the go-to language in all our communications.
 So the answer is definitely yes.
 You will have no problem being part of it all here.
 We really are an international company: we have over 20 nationalities in our office.
+At Emakina, we have quite a few people who relocated to The Netherlands to come work with us.

 View this post on Instagram